 Add Bulk MySQL Instances: Allows you to add multiple MySQL instances for MySQL Enterprise Monitor to monitor, all of which use the same configuration details.

-when the Agent is installed with the Installer, or with the
+dashboard, when the Agent is installed with the Installer, or

 The unmonitored MySQL instances section is only shown when both